 Skip advert

 Advertisement - Article continues below

-There are no performance upgrades as part of the Edition two makeover, but based on our first drive, we’re not sure it needed any.
-Under its bonnet is the same mild-hybrid 4.4-litre twin-turbocharged BMW-derived V8 as the ordinary Sport SV, producing 625bhp and 590lb ft of torque to make it the most powerful Range Rover yet – performance figures stand at a quoted 3.6sec for the 0-60mph sprint and 180mph flat-out.
+Under its bonnet is the same mild-hybrid 4.4-litre twin-turbocharged BMW-derived V8 as every other Sport SV, producing a not-inconsiderable 625bhp and 590lb ft of torque to make it the most powerful Range Rover yet – a quoted 3.6sec 0-60mph time and 180mph top speed are impressive to say the least, but it’s the chassis tech that’s most notable.

-The Edition Two also retains the high-tech hydraulically interlinked ‘6D’ suspension system as the standard car to make it one of the sharpest cars in its class.
+High-tech hydraulically interlinked ‘6D’ suspension (yes, like the system used in McLarens) makes it one of the sharpest cars in its class.
 As an option, buyers can specify a set of Brembo carbon ceramic brakes with a monster eight-piston, 440mm front setup, with the 23-inch carbonfibre wheel option said to reduce weight by 76kg overall, reducing unsprung mass in the process – buyers of the Edition Two can also opt for a set of new 22-inch diamond cut wheels in satin grey, alongside other options.

+Skip advert